merrecdarkin/Wil-Project-AEMO-CSV-Efficient-Reading-Sorting-and-Export-/README.md

 ### Clone and Build

-You can clone the source code with the following command to start debugging / testing ([git-scm for Windows](https://git-scm.com/) is required):
+You can clone the source code with the following command to start debugging/testing ([git-scm](https://git-scm.com/) is required on Windows devices):

     git clone https://github.com/larryh12/gu-capstone-2022-caeepr.git

 #### Install required packages

-The source code provides the `1_init.bat` script to install the required Python packages, in order to build and run the app.
+The source code provides the `1_init.bat` script to install the required Python packages on Windows devices.
 Latest version of [Python](https://www.python.org/downloads/) and [pip](https://pypi.org/project/pip/) is highly recommended.

 Just double-click to run the script.
 If there are issues, try right-click and `Run as administrator`.